Innovation in Channel Partner Ecosystems

 “Great idea….BUT we have enough trouble just managing MDF!!”

 And they would have been right.
 Everyone has experienced runaway MDF!!
-But today, with the automation of channel programs, management of these essential funds has been tamed, allowing channel managers to generate solid returns from all qualifying partners.
+But today, with the automation of channel programs, management of these essential funds has been tamed.
+Thus allowing channel managers to generate solid returns from all qualifying partners.
 While at the same time, freeing their time to plan strategically with the critical few who are willing and able to help lead the way with innovation in channel partner ecosystems and new market solutions.

 Click here to learn more on how market leading vendors automate and manage their partner programs